lucashoeft/Content-Sharing/README.md

 # Content-Sharing
 Analyzing Twitter data of the 20th German Parliament (also known as "Bundestag") to identify patterns in retweeting behavior.

+The data from Twitter was collected in May 2022 via the official Twitter-API for researchers.

-Find results in [Content_Sharing_Results.pdf](/Content_Sharing_Results.pdf).
+Find the results of the research in [Content_Sharing_Results.pdf](/Content_Sharing_Results.pdf).

 ## data